zhuchance/zhuchance/README.md

 - He also has strong interests in various tech stuff such as Artificial Intelligence, Storage, Smart Home.

-- He worked in HUAWEI for 3 years.
+- He worked in HUAWEI for 3 years，He is now working at JD.

 - He is happy with his current job, but also willing to take new challenges if the opportunity matches his career path.

 - He enjoys watching movies, swimming, hiking, travelling, writing blogs and learning languages.

-- Feel free to connect Guoyi via Github (https://github.com/zhuchance) or drop him an email (couchacne@gmail.com).
+- Feel free to connect Guoyi via Github (https://github.com/zhuchance) or CDSN (https://blog.csdn.net/zhuchance) or drop him an email (couchacne@gmail.com).

-### 语言和工具:
+### Technology stack and tools:

 <p>
   <img src="https://www.vectorlogo.zone/logos/git-scm/git-scm-icon.svg" alt="Git" />&nbsp;